jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 ## GPU Type

 GPU Type currently provides GPU Standard Type, providing you with a heterogeneous computing resource with high performance.
-Each vCPU is corresponded to hyper-threading core of on Intel Xeon processor.
+Each vCPU is corresponded to hyper-threading core of an Intel Xeon processor.

 <div id="user-content-6"></div>
 ### GPU Standard Type